The Hunter + In Conversation

-A key component of Australian noir specifically is the incorporation of the environment as a character, which writer/director Daniel Nettheim does skilfully here with the remote Tasmanian wilderness as enchanting and sinister as the cast of supporting characters which includes Sam Neill, Frances O’Connor, Callan Mulvey, Sullivan Stapleton and Dan Wylie.
+A key component of Australian noir specifically is the incorporation of the environment as a character, which writer/director Daniel Nettheim does skilfully here with the remote Tasmanian wilderness as enchanting and sinister as the cast of supporting characters which includes Sam Neill, Frances O’Connor and Callan Mulvey, with incredible child performances from Morgan Davies and Finn Woodlock.
 Of course, in many ways it’s a one-man-show with Dafoe cold and calculating as he relates more to the myth he’s hunting than the humans around him.
 Yet as that exterior cracks with the unexpected warmth and tragedy that unfolds, Dafoe’s exceptional and gradual performance elevates the role of Martin from stereotypical outsider transgressing to a fractured individual.
 Sweeping the international film circuit during its release with screenings at Toronto, South By Southwest, Busan and Rotterdam, this haunting and brutal thriller is due for rediscovery.

 – Maria Lewis, Assistant Curator